jonteohr/Better-Warden/README.md

 3. Everything in the `FASTDL` folder should be uploaded to your FastDL webserver
 4. Restart your server or change map
 5. Make your desired changes in the two configs located in `csgo/cfg/BetterWarden` folder
-6. Change map, restart server or reload both `betterwarden.smx` and `cmenu.smx` for changes to apply
+6. Change map, restart server or reload both `betterwarden.smx` and `wardenmenu.smx` for changes to apply
 7. Done!

 ## Dependencies